A-New-BellHope/bellhop/README.md

 `SSP%z`.
 However, the latter has a maximum of `MaxSSP` depth values, whereas the former did not have a check for exceeding this size.
 A check has been added.

+### Input vector monotonicity

+The handling of input data from the environment file or other input files which is not monotonically increasing is inconsistent.
+In some cases, such as source and receiver coordinates, the input data is sorted, so providing out-of-order input data is fully supported.
+In some cases, `BELLHOP(3D)` checks to ensure the input data is monotonically increasing.
+However, for SSP coordinates and reflection coefficients, `BELLHOP(3D)` assumes the input data is monotonically increasing without checking it.
+If it is not, this gives other errors later or garbage results.
+Checks have been added in these cases.

 ## Other issues

 ### Use of `TINY( )`